MYPROJECX/streetstyle/docs/customization.md

 #### Theme Editor

-To access and edit custom CSS via the theme editor in your Shopify admin, follow these steps:
+To access and add custom CSS via the Shopify theme editor, follow these steps:

 1. **Log in to Shopify Admin:**